-Adult cigarette beetles only live for 2 to 6 weeks and they do not eat.
-They can fly, however.
+Adult cigarette beetles only live for a few weeks and do not eat.
+They can, however, fly.
 And cigarette beetle larvae are surprisingly destructive.

 Cigarette beetle description

-These tiny brown beetles look almost identical to drugstore beetles and furniture beetles, with a more humpbacked profile.
-If you look very closely, using a hand lens, you can see that cigarette beetles have a distinctive club at the end of their antennae.
+These tiny brown beetles look almost identical to furniture and drugstore beetles, with a more humpbacked profile.
+If you use a hand lens, you can see that cigarette beetles have distinctive clubs at the ends of their antennae.

 Cigarette beetles are tiny.
 Eight of them could stand, end-to-end, across a dime.
 But don’t let their diminutive size fool you.